dbpedia/distributed-extraction-framework/README.md

 We have added a script for setting up Spark and Hadoop on Google Compute Engine with the optimal settings for this framework.
 You can find it in the **gce** directory.

-Please see the [Spark official docs](http://spark.apache.org/docs/0.9.1/spark-standalone.html) for details on how to deploy Spark in standalone mode.
+Please refer to the [Spark official docs](http://spark.apache.org/docs/0.9.1/spark-standalone.html) for details on how to deploy Spark in standalone mode.

 ## How to Build